nobun-com/tgc-admin/README.md

 * Make sure that tgc-server is running

 * Navigate to "http://localhost:4200/"
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files

     Default admin credentials
     username : admin@tgc.com
     password : admin123#

 ## Uninstall and reinstall if needed